KatherineMichel/church-website-and-marketing-on-a-budget/case_studies.md

 # Case Studies

-## National United Methodist Church
+## National United Methodist Church Case Study

 [National United Methodist Church Case Study](national_united_methodist_church.md): What's the matter with the [United Methodist Church](http://www.umc.org)?
 Looking at the steady decline of interest in the United Methodist Church and how it can be fixed.